This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-I have to admit, this one made me laugh!
+This one makes me laugh!
 But the reason I’m including it is a friend of mine who is a redhead had been told this by her grandmother.
 And she believed it!
 The truth is, if you experience nipple discomfort, your baby probably isn’t latching on correctly, or you may be holding your baby in an uncomfortable position.

 This is another myth that’s been perpetuated by the formula companies, because they want you to pay lots of money to buy their baby formula.
 Breast milk is — bar none — the best source of iron for your newborn.
 Baby formulas sometimes contain more iron than is good for your baby — not to mention a lot of other things that aren’t so good such as aluminum, cadmium, and manganese.

 There is no evidence that women who have had breast implants (now or in the past) can’t breastfeed.
 The only concern might be with the amount of milk a woman with breast implants produces.
-In some cases, she is not able to produce enough milk for her baby due to the implants.
+In some cases, you might not be able to produce enough milk for your baby due to the implants.

-There is no reason for a new mom to alter her diet drastically.
-For example, there’s no evidence that eating spicy foods is going to make your breastmilk taste spicy.
+There is no reason for a new mom to alter her diet.
+For example, there’s no evidence that eating spicy foods is going to make your breast milk taste spicy.
 While a bit of flavor of the spices may get into your breast milk, in most cases it won’t be enough to bother your baby.
 The only foods you want to completely avoid while breastfeeding are fish that are have a high mercury content.

 While a baby may have a harder time latching on to an inverted nipple, there is absolutely no evidence that women with inverted nipples can’t breastfeed.